Hopf dreams and diagonal harmonics: Hopf chains and multivariate diagonal harmonics

 \subsection{The $n\le 4$ case}

 We now present the main result of this section stating a strong connection between diagonal harmonics and Hopf chains.
-Theorem~\ref{thm:eExpansion} shows that Hopf chains not only give the right dimensions for degree~$n \le 4$ and for any number~$r$ of sets of variables, but also give a more refined dimension enumeration involving the collar statistic for Hopf chains.

 In~\cite{Bergeron-multivariateDiagonalCoinvariantSpaces}, F.~Bergeron showed that the Schur expansion formulas for the (multi-graded) Frobenius characteristic of~$\DiagHarm{n}{r}$ for a fixed~$n$ stabilizes in~$r$ and can be computed as a formula in~$r$ where the coefficients are symmetric functions evaluated in~$(q_1, \dots, q_r, 0, 0, \dots)$.
 This expression was explicitly computed for~$n \le 5$ by F.~Bergeron and later verified and expanded for $n \le 6$ by N.~Thi\'ery~\cite{Thiery}.
-Let $\Phi_{n,r}(q)$ be the expression of~\cite{Bergeron-multivariateDiagonalCoinvariantSpaces} in terms of the elementary basis, and substituting the~$(q_1, \dots, q_r)$ parameters by the $r$-tuple~$(q, 1, \dots, 1)$.
-Here, we use Hopf chains and the collar statistic to interpret these coefficients.
+We denote by~$\Phi_{n,r}(q,t)$ the \defn{$q,t$-Frobenius characteristic} of~$\DiagHarm{n}{r}$, which is obtained by substituting the~$(q_1, \dots, q_r)$ parameters in the Frobenius characteristic of~$\DiagHarm{n}{r}$ by the $r$-tuple~$(q, t, 1, \dots, 1)$.
+Here, we use Hopf chains, their collar statistics, and the LLT-polynomials to interpret this $q,t$-Frobenius characteristic.